-Deep breathing exercises are a great tool you can utilize at any time, whether you have a minute or two to slip away into the breakroom or just enough time to slow down and take a couple of deep breaths.
+Deep breathing exercises are a great stress management tool that you can utilize at any time during a shift — whether you have a few minutes to slip away into the break room or just barely enough time to pause and take a couple of deep breaths.

 #2: Talk About Your Stress

 You aren’t the first (or last) nurse to experience work-related stress.

 Talking with fellow staff members may not only help you relieve some of the stress and frustration you’ve been bottling inside but can also help you feel validated as you hear others sharing their similar feelings and experiences.

 Plus, through fellow nurses and mentors, you will likely learn some helpful coping mechanisms to try out for yourself.

 It is also never a bad idea to loop your health provider in if your stress and anxiety are feeling unmanageable.
 Don’t be afraid to use your resources and seek additional help if needed.

 #3: Find a Hobby or Rediscover an Old Passion

 Do you love photography?
 Is cooking your thing?
 Do you love taking a long evening walk?
 Other than helping people in need, what are a few things that bring you joy?